 The Environmental Impact of Design on the Planet

 At Chris Flynn Design we are very conscious of sustainable design.
 We will always try to implement strong principles in our working environment let alone the products we produce.
-We therefore like to consider the environmental impact of all design products.
+We, therefore, like to consider the environmental impact of all design products.
 These include items such as paper, inks, packaging and printed materials throughout their life cycle.
 We also consider the design process from manufacturing to transportation and the final end product.
-We always think carefully about ways of reducing waste such as the amount of materials required for an end product.
-Furthermore we will always evaluate how the product will be used and more importantly how it will be disposed.
-To guide us we often refer to the The Bill of Rights for the Planet or the “Hannover Principles”.
+We always think carefully about ways of reducing waste such as the number of materials required for an end product.
+Furthermore, we will always evaluate how the product will be used and more importantly how it will be disposed of.
+To guide us we often refer to The Bill of Rights for the Planet as the “Hannover Principles”.

 The Hannover Principles were developed by William McDonough Architects for EXPO 2000 in Hannover, Germany.
 They outline design principles, directed to shape a sustainable future for our planet.

 “For the development and improvement of humankind, it is imperative to renew a commitment to living as part of the earth by understanding development and growth as processes which can be sustained, not exploited to impractical limits.”